Data and Representation for Turkish Natural Language Inference: Creating and Validating

 \subsection{Translation Quality Assurance}

 Two major risks arise when using MT systems to translate NLI datasets.
-First, the translation quality might simply be poor.
+First, the translation quality might be low.
 Second, even if the individual sentences are translated correctly, the nature of the mapping from the source to the target language might affect the semantic relations between sentences.
-For example, English has the words ``boy'' and ``girl'' to refer male and female children, and both those words can be translated to a gender-neutral Turkish word ``\c{c}ocuk''.
+For example, English has the words ``boy'' and ``girl'' to refer to male and female children, and both those words can be translated to a gender-neutral Turkish word ``\c{c}ocuk''.
 Now, consider a premise sentence ``A boy is running'' and its contradiction pair ``A girl is running''.
-Both sentences can be translated fluently into the same Turkish sentence, ``\c{C}ocuk koşuyor'', which changes the semantic relation from contradiction to entailment.
+Both sentences can be translated fluently into the same Turkish sentence, ``\c{C}ocuk ko\c{s}uyor'', which changes the semantic relation from contradiction to entailment.

 Thus, to determine the viability of \TurkishNLI\ as a tool for NLI research, we must assess both translation quality and the consistency of the NLI labels.
 To do this, we assembled a team of ten Turkish--English bilingual speakers who were familiar with the NLI task and were either MSc.\ candidates or graduates in a relevant field.